Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 Which implant brand is best for Indian women?

 There is no single best brand.
 The decision is matched to chest width, tissue thickness, lifestyle, budget, and how much weight you place on warranty terms versus device cost.
-Motiva, Mentor, Natrelle Inspira, and Sebbin are all in regular use across Indian clinics with good long-term results when the brand is matched well to the anatomy.
+Motiva, Mentor, Natrelle Inspira, and Sebbin are all in regular use across Indian clinics, with outcomes driven more by fit to your anatomy and the surgical plan than by brand.

 How much do Motiva implants cost in India?

-The Motiva device alone is typically the most expensive of the four brands on a Delhi NCR cost quote, and a bilateral Motiva augmentation tends to sit in the upper part of the ₹1,50,000–₹2,00,000 procedure band quoted at my clinic.
+The Motiva device alone is typically the most expensive of the four brands on a Delhi NCR cost quote, and a bilateral Motiva augmentation tends to sit above the ₹1.6 lakh typical case, toward the upper part of the ₹1.4–2.25 lakh band quoted at the clinic.
 The exact device price depends on the gel grade (ULTIMA / PLUS / SUPER), profile, and size selected.
 The written quote at the end of the consultation is the only number that is binding.

 Are Allergan implants safe after the BIA-ALCL recall?